COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 The Immunization of School Pupils Act requires that all students in Ontario must be immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, and meningococcal disease.
 For children born in 2010 or later, two doses of chickenpox (varicella) vaccine are also required.

 If the Health Unit does not receive the required information about a child’s vaccination status, or the child has not been immunized by the dates set by the Health Unit, it can result in the student being suspended from school.
-As soon as the required vaccination information is received and processed by the Health Unit, the student would no longer be suspended, or be at risk of being suspended from school.
+As soon as the required vaccination information is received and processed by the Health Unit, the student would no longer be at risk of being suspended from school.

 How to submit your immunization record